junaiderade/springboot_tutorial/springboot_tutorial_notes.md

 # Definitions

+## Java Annotations
+a form of metadata that provide data about a program but are not part of the program itself.
+Annotations have no direct effect on the operation of the code they annotate.
+However, they can be used by the compiler or at runtime by various tools and frameworks to generate code, configure frameworks, or apply certain checks.

 ## TablePlus app
-- a sql app for multiple databases
+a sql app for multiple databases

 ## Docker Compose File
 a file to define containers which are basically services